ta0kira/zeolite/lib/thread/README.md

 it manually.
 This is because there might be issues with thread-library dependencies between different systems.

-1. If you are running Linux, the config should work as-is.
-If you are running FreeBSD, you might need to remove or change `"-lpthread"` at the bottom of `.zeolite-module`.
+1. If you are running Linux or FreeBSD, the config should work as-is.

    To build the library: